oledid/ahk-windowgrid/README.md

 # ahk-windowgrid
-Extend the default keyboard shortcuts for moving windows by a larger grid
+Extend the default keyboard shortcuts for moving windows, doubling the vertical grid.

+Uses AutoHotKey and is used by pressing WIN + Shift + Arrows.